MNiMORPH/LSDTT-Guide/README.md

 # Download coordinates file: upstream and downstream ends of analysis reach (for Terraces later)
 wget https://raw.githubusercontent.com/LSDtopotools/ExampleTopoDatasets/master/example_parameter_files/ExampleFiles_TerraceExtraction/Eel_River_DEM_coordinates.csv
 ```
-## Test the LSDTT Install by Running a Channel Extraction
+## Test the LSDTT Install
+Running a channel extraction using the example data to test the LSDTT install.

+#### Create a driver
 In the Eel River folder you just downloaded the example data into, create a driver file.
 This will tell the channel extractor what to do.

 ```sh